ankitpokhrel/jira-cli/README.md

 ## Usage
 The tool currently comes with an issue, epic, and sprint explorer.
 The flags are [POSIX-compliant](https://www.gnu.org/software/libc/manual/html_node/Argument-Syntax.html).
 You can combine available flags in any order to create a unique query.
-For example, the command below will give you high priority issues created this month with status `To Do` that are assigned to you and has a label `backend`.
+For example, the command below will give you high priority issues created this month with status `To Do` that are assigned to you and has the label `backend`.
 ```sh
 jira issue list -yHigh -s"To Do" --created month -lbackend -a$(jira me)
 ```